Padres-Nats game suspended after shooting outside DC stadium

 Padres-Nats game suspended after shooting outside DC stadiumNew

-WASHINGTON (AP) — The game between the San Diego Padres and Washington has been suspended after police said there was a shooting outside Nationals Park.
-A police spokesman said two people were shot.
-Washington police later tweeted that “two additional victims associated with this incident walked into area hospitals for treatment of gunshot wounds.”
-The Padres had just taken the field for the bottom of the sixth when several loud pops were heard from the left field side of the ballpark.
-Fans began to quickly leave their seats and some took cover in the Padres dugout.
+WASHINGTON (AP) — The baseball game between the San Diego Padres and Washington was suspended in the sixth inning Saturday night after a shooting outside Nationals Park.
+Echoes of gunfire inside the stadium prompted some fans to scramble for safety in the dugout.
+Police say an exchange of gunfire between people in two cars left three people injured.
+Inside the stadium, some fans ducked for cover, hiding underneath tables and behind seats as announcers warned people to stay inside the park.
 The Padres led 8-4 when the game was halted.
 It will be resumed Sunday afternoon, followed by the regularly scheduled game.